D-Robotics/rdk_doc_en/docs/linux_development/driver_development/driver_bpu_mem_dev.md

 Note:

 - Modifying the DTB file may affect the stability and security of your system.
 Before modifying the DTB file, make sure you understand the meaning of the content you want to change and backup the original DTB file to prevent accidental errors.
-- The files under /boot/hobot/ are managed by the Horizon package.
+- The files under /boot/hobot/ are managed by the D-Robotics package.
 If the system software is upgraded, user modifications will be reset to the default configuration (672MB).